- Fridley HRA

 - Community Development Director: Scott Hickok, AICP

-- Finance Director: Shelly Peterson
+- Finance Director: Joe Starks

 Did you know?
 Foreclosures affect us all.
-As home mortgage foreclosures continue to rise throughout the nation, the City of Fridley is also experiencing foreclosures in its neighborhoods.
+As home mortgage foreclosures continue throughout the nation, the City of Fridley is also experiencing foreclosures in its neighborhoods.
 Not only do the property owners suffer from foreclosure, but renters, neighbors and the community are also harmed.
 The impact of foreclosure often begins before the actual foreclosure process begins.
 Property owners having financial difficulties may not be able to maintain the property in accordance with city codes.
 Foreclosed properties may be vacant for several months becoming targets for vandalism and health and safety hazards.

+What Is Foreclosure?
 Foreclosure is a process where a lender (usually a mortgage company) takes possession of a property to recover the amount owed on a loan by the borrower (property owner).
 The foreclosure process generally takes months and may end as follows:

 - The borrower may pay the defaulted loan amount or negotiate with the lender to reinstate the loan during the grace period, or pre-foreclosure period, prior to the Sheriff's sale.